Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Middlesex Home Heating Fuel Comparison

-Homes have a variety of fuels that can be used when it comes to heating.
-Natural Gas is the preferred choice in Middlesex, used by 1,473,396 or 52% of families.
-The 2nd most popular primary heating fuel for Middlesex households is Electricity, used by 610,876 homes (22%).
-The remaining homes are heated with Heating Oil (20%), Propane (5%), Wood (1%), and Other (1%).
+Families have a host of fuels to choose from when it comes to heating.
+Natural Gas is the preferred choice in Middlesex, used by 1,473,396 or 52% of residents.
+The 2nd most popular primary heating fuel for Middlesex homeowners is Electricity, used by 610,876 homes (22%).
+The other homes are heated with Heating Oil (20%), Propane (5%), Wood (1%), and Other (1%).

 Middlesex County Residential Primary Home Heating Fuel (in Number of Households)